 My Ph.D. dissertation describes how one can think about applying security solutions in terms of automated, general purpose program transformations; I call them security-oriented program transformations.

-My research is supported by grants from National Science Foundation (NSF) and Auburn University Startup Fund.
+My research is supported by grants from National Science Foundation (NSF), a gift from Google Faculty Research Award, and Auburn University Startup Fund.

 Two of my projects: